yalue/onnxruntime_go/README.md

 func main() {
     // This line _may_ be optional; by default the library will try to load
     // "onnxruntime.dll" on Windows, and "onnxruntime.so" on any other system.
-    // For stability, it is probably a good idea to always set this explicitly. ort.SetSharedLibraryPath("path/to/onnxruntime.so")
+    // For stability, programs should always set this explicitly. ort.SetSharedLibraryPath("path/to/onnxruntime.so")

     err := ort.InitializeEnvironment()